Campaigners criticise council constraints on public involvement

 They said that another hurdle was that the council would no longer allow someone else to stand in for a member of the public who wanted to ask a question but who was unable to ask it themselves.

-The rule changes have been criticised by two former election candidates, Adrian Hill and Laura King.
+The rule changes have been criticised by two former election candidates, Adrian Hart and Laura King.

 Their criticisms come days before the agenda for the first cabinet meeting is due to be published – on Wednesday 19 June.